-(3) Unassigned General Fund Balance
+(2) Unassigned General Fund Balance

-Prior Condition: The District's unassigned General Fund balance at June 30, 2017, was in excess of the New York State Real Property Tax Law limit, which restricts this balance to an amount not greater than 4% of the District's appropriation budget for the upcoming year.
+Prior Condition: The District's unassigned General Fund balance at June 30, 2018, was in excess of the New York State Real Property Tax Law limit, which restricts this balance to an amount not greater than 4% of the District's appropriation budget for the upcoming year.

-Status: This condition remains unchanged as of June 30, 2018.
+Status: This condition has been corrected as of June 30, 2019.